Kurtág

 Listen!
 Now fleeting as from afar, now full and familiar, the singer sings of two violinists making music in a tram speeding through the streets; now slow and sentimental, now fiery and free, the violinist plays, first on one violin, then on another: Capturing the charm of Kafka’s ‘Scene on a Streetcar’, the musicians remind us that all his life, Franz was moved by the most simple things.
 And I, Marietta, what moves me?
 I am moved by the child struggling to hold back his tears, not by the child who cries; I am moved by the dog on his last legs, his dignity when he steals away to die; I am moved by the wallflower who dances alone, not by the one who fades away.
 When you’re gone, I will try to be worthy of the child, the dog and the wallflower.

-Kurtág’s selection of texts from Kafka’s diaries, notebooks and letters, tr.
-Julia and Peter Sherwood
+Kurtág’s selection of texts from Kafka’s diaries, notebooks and letters, translated by Julia and Peter Sherwood

 Es gibt kein Haben, nur ein Sein, nur ein nach letztem Atem, nach Ersticken verlangendes Sein.